IgnaceMenace/DotFiles/README.md

 # Road map
 - Perfect the Qtile configuration
 - Python script for specific tiling in sway inspired by the one by nwg_piotr
-- Tiling layout menu with wofi if I manage to build a python script for tiling
+- Tiling layout menu with fuzzel if I manage to build a python script for tiling
-- Rofi instead of Wofi because wofi is unmiantained
-  - Unfortnuately Rofi isn't Wayland native
-  - Maybe watch Onagre/PopLauncher  but it's in early stage
-  - ulauncher works fine but it's a bit slow
-  - fuzzel is supposedly the replacement for wofi
 - Red light there is a redshift [fork](https://github.com/giucam/redshift) that works on Wayland
   - Still need to see if this is a decent option since it need to be compiled etc it doesnt have a lot of users
 - A NixOS config file
 - Reduce the number of dependencies
-  - j4-dmenu-desktop is needed to launch flatpak but it's another launcher
+  - And also the software that as small user base and arens't the most updated